 Your doctor will perform a physical examination and ask about the symptoms.
 The doctor may also examine your toes, feet, and legs to check for an ulcer or blister present.
 Depending on the diagnosis, they may recommend the following tests to confirm the diabetic foot ulcers:

-Depending on the diagnosis, your doctor may recommend the following treatments for diabetic foot ulcers:
+Depending on the diagnosis, your doctor may recommend the following diabetic foot ulcer treatment:

-Atherectomy: The surgeon clears the clogged artery by cutting or vaporizing the plaque in this procedure.
-During the procedure, the surgeon inserts the catheter into the artery to remove the clog from the artery, performed under local anesthesia.
+The surgeon clears the clogged artery by cutting or vaporizing the plaque in this procedure.
+During the diabetic foot ulcer treatment procedure, the surgeon inserts the catheter into the artery to remove the clog from the artery, performed under local anesthesia.

 People with diabetes are at high risk of developing diabetic foot ulcers.
 However, some factors may also increase the risk of developing this condition.
 These include poor hygiene, alcohol consumption, obesity, tobacco use, etc. In some instances, diabetic foot ulcers can lead to skin infections, abscess formation, sepsis, foot deformities, and gangrene.
 In extreme cases, foot ulcers can result in need for partial or complete foot amputation.